 The schools competing at the site are entitled to eight complimentary administrative passes.
 These tickets should be used as complimentary tickets for Superintendent (2), Principal (2), Athletic Director (2) and two additional.
 The game manager is authorized to establish an alternate method of complimentary administrative admission.
-These tickets should be redeemed by the participating schools using their admin comp code.
+These will be distributed electronically.